How to find the very best flamenco when you visit Sevilla

 You can spot the various cultural influences in the performance:

-Jewish & Muslim – hear the intonation of the rabbi and iman in the singing
+Jewish & Muslim – hear the intonation of the rabbis and imams in the singing

-Gypsy – Spanish gypsy culture arrived from India via Egypt and it is thought that the hand movements of flamenco dance come to us from Indian dance this way
+Gypsy – Spanish Gypsy culture arrived from India via Egypt and it is thought that the hand movements of flamenco dance are related to Indian dance movements

 African – the stamping of the feet evokes African traditional dance